ansonl/ansonl.github.io/_drafts/2017-07-17-ford-acp-cd-changer-emulator-aux-audio.md

   - aux
 ---

+I finished an AUX audio system that plugs directly into my Ford Escape's electrical system and uses the original head unit controls to manage playback on iPhone.
+This expands upon my [previous project]({{ site.baseurl }}/2016/07/ford-escape-audio-aux-input/) to add an AUX audio connection to the vehicle.

 ## Backstory

 Last July I added an AUX audio input to a recently acquired 2007 Ford Escape Hybrid.
 The reasons for adding an AUX audio input were: